kpuryear/kpuryear.github.io/about.md

 Hello!

-Data Scientist by trade, Astrophysicist by training, with experience in education and science communication.
+I am a Data Scientist by trade, Astrophysicist by training, with experience in education and science communication.
 I love finding patterns and am constantly searching for the perfect formula for happiness.

 ### Education